 Their arrival at the new ground seemed to spur them on to greater heights, the team finishing an extremely credible 8th in the Ridgeons Premier League in the first season at their new home after being in the top four for the first two thirds of the season.

 2012/13 season was tumultuous but, despite having three different first team managers in four separate spells, the team still finished 10th.
-Then, 2013/14 under new permanent first team manager Dean Greygoose, who brings a wealth of experience of this level and above, on and off the field, with him, had the Rovers in 2nd place at Christmas but with injuries to key players in the new year still finished 7th in his first year.
-This season Dean is looking to better that with a much stabilised club behind him.
+Then, 2013/14 under new permanent first team manager Dean Greygoose, who brought a wealth of experience of this level and above, on and off the field, with him, had the Rovers in 2nd place at Christmas but with injuries to key players in the new year still finished 7th in his first year.